-Dr. Shan Mohammed is the founding director of the Master of Public Health Program in Urban Health and from 2007-2017 oversaw the program in areas of educational policy development, curricular design, public health workforce development and recruitment/outreach to public health professionals.
+Dr. Mohammed is the founding director of the Master of Public Health Program in Urban Health and from 2007-2017 oversaw the program in areas of educational policy development, curricular design, public health workforce development and recruitment/outreach to public health professionals.
 From 2017-2018 he served as Interim Chair of the Department of Health Sciences.
 In the past he has served as Director of Interprofessional Research, Education and Practice Initiatives in the College of Health Sciences and as a Lead Scholar with the Center for the Advancement of Teaching and Learning Through Research (CATLR).
 Dr. Mohammed served as Faculty-in-Residence from 2015-2022 living on campus in a residence hall with 1,100 undergraduate students where he designed and implemented programming to assist students achieve academic success and cultivate their personal and professional development.
 He is currently co-chair of the Center for Education, Teaching and Research (CETR) Advisory Board and a Faculty Scholar with the Institute for Health Equity and Social Justice Research.

 PHTH 6200: Principles and History of Urban Health (online, on-campus)*

 PHTH 6910: Public Health Capstone

 PHTH 6966: Public Health Practicum

 HSCI 1000: Intro to College